-Depending on the branch of service, a veteran will be awarded between 3.0 and 4.0 units of college credit for completion of Military Basic Training.
+Depending on the branch of service, a veteran will be awarded between three and four units of college credit for completion of Military Basic Training.
 Two of these units can be used to meet the Physical Education requirement for both the College of the Canyons associate degree and/or CSU General Education breadth certification.
-The remaining units(s) will be posted as elective credit.
+The remaining unit(s) will be posted as elective credit.